-Mr. Humire is a regular national security commentator and contributor for a variety of English and Spanish language media, including Univision, Telemundo, CNN en Español, Fox News, Newsmax, The Hill, and has a regular weekly segment called the #NewWorld Report on the nationally syndicated radio show and podcast CBS Eye on the World with John Batchelor.
-He is published in both languages for various newspapers and academic journals across the Americas and released his first book in 2014 titled Iran’s Strategic Penetration of Latin America, published by Lexington Books.
-More recently, in 2019, he wrote the foreword for the latest book by Dr. Max G. Manwaring, titled Confronting the Evolving Global Security Landscape published by Praeger Security International.
+Mr. Humire is a regular national security commentator and contributor for a variety of English and Spanish language media, including Univision, Telemundo, CNN en Español, Fox News, and Newsmax, and has a regular weekly radio segment called the #NewWorldReport on the nationally syndicated show and podcast CBS Eye on the World with John Batchelor.
+He has published in both languages for various newspapers and academic journals across the Americas and released his first book in 2014 titled Iran’s Strategic Penetration of Latin America, published by Lexington Books.
+More recently, in 2019, he wrote the foreword for the latest book by his mentor, Dr. Max G. Manwaring, titled Confronting the Evolving Global Security Landscape published by Praeger Security International.

 Mr. Humire currently serves as the executive director of the national security think tank—Center for a Secure Free Society (SFS)—based in Washington D.C and is a visiting fellow in The Heritage Foundation’s Douglas and Sarah Allison Center for Foreign Policy.
 Prior to think tanks, he served in the U.S. Marine Corps with a combat tour in Iraq and a multinational training exercise UNITAS in Latin America and the Caribbean.
 After leaving the military, he graduated from George Mason University with a degree in Economics and Global Affairs.
 Mr. Humire began building SFS’s global network of more than 100 security scholars in almost 30 countries worldwide as the Director of Institute Relations at the Atlas Economic Research Foundation.